Fuzzy Matching Techniques: Algorithms, Scoring, and Real-World Applications

 Levenshtein Distance

-The most widely known fuzzy matching algorithm.
-Levenshtein distance counts the minimum number of insertions, deletions, and substitutions required to convert one string into another.
-The score is typically normalized to a 0-1 scale by dividing by the length of the longer string.
+Levenshtein distance counts the minimum insertions, deletions, and substitutions required to convert one string into another, normalized to a 0 to 1 scale by dividing by the length of the longer string.
+It is the most widely known fuzzy matching algorithm.

-Scoring example: "MAIN STREET" vs. "MAIN ST" requires 4 deletions (R, E, E, T), producing a raw distance of 4 and a normalized similarity of 0.64.
-"SMITH" vs. "SMYTH" requires 1 substitution, producing a similarity of 0.80.
-Levenshtein works well for addresses, product codes, and other fields where character-level edits represent real data quality issues.
-It performs poorly on names where semantic variants ("Robert" vs. "Bob") have high edit distances.
+Scoring example: “MAIN STREET” versus “MAIN ST” needs four deletions, giving a normalized similarity near 0.64, while “SMITH” versus “SMYTH” needs one substitution for a similarity of 0.80.
+Levenshtein works well for addresses, product codes, and other fields where character-level edits represent real data quality issues, but it performs poorly on names where semantic variants such as “Robert” and “Bob” carry high edit distances.

 Damerau-Levenshtein Distance

-Extends Levenshtein by adding transpositions (swapping two adjacent characters) as a single operation instead of two.
-This better models typing errors, which frequently involve transposed characters.
-"RECIEVE" vs. "RECEIVE" is distance 1 (one transposition) under Damerau-Levenshtein, versus distance 2 (one deletion + one insertion) under standard Levenshtein.
+Damerau-Levenshtein extends Levenshtein by counting a transposition (swapping two adjacent characters) as one operation instead of two, which better models typing errors.
+“RECIEVE” versus “RECEIVE” is distance 1 under Damerau-Levenshtein, versus distance 2 under standard Levenshtein.

 What Are Character-Transposition Fuzzy Matching Techniques?